Parathyroid Tumor

 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This can cause side effects such as hair loss, mouth sores, and vomiting.
+Cancer treatments, like chemotherapy and radiation, can damage normal cells.
+This can cause side effects like hair loss, mouth sores, and vomiting.

-Talk with your healthcare provider about side effects you might have and ways to manage them.
-There may be things you can do and medicines you can take to help prevent or control side effects.
+Talk with your healthcare provider about side effects linked with your treatment.
+There are often ways to manage them.
+Be sure to tell your healthcare team what side effects you have.
+There may be things you can do and medicines you can take to help prevent or control many treatment side effects.

 Coping with a parathyroid tumor